jagenjo/litescene.js/guides/coroutines.md

 # Coroutines

-Sometimes you need to freeze the execution of a function for some time, or till the next frame, but you do not want to rely on setTimeout or Promises that makes your code harder to read.
+Sometimes you need to freeze the execution of a function for some time, or till the next frame, and resume it afterwards, but you do not want to rely on setTimeout or Promises that makes your code harder to read.

 Thanks to Javascript ES6 the language supports coroutines using the keyword ```await```.
 You just execute an async funtion to start the coroutine, this will returns a Promise that you can use to define what happens when the function finishes.